webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 </div>

 Note that I repeated the WebGL attribute setup code here.
 In WebGL, this can happen at init time or at render time.
-In WebGPU we setup how to pull data out of the buffers at init time but we set the actual buffers to use at render time.
+In WebGPU we set up how to pull data out of the buffers at init time, but we set the actual buffers to use at render time.

 In WebGPU, we need to update our render pass descriptor to use the textures we may have just updated in `resizeToDisplaySize`.
 Then we need to create a command encoder and begin a render pass.

-In the render pass we set the pipeline, which is kind of like the equivalent of `gl.useProgram`.
+Inside the render pass we set the pipeline, which is kind of like the equivalent of `gl.useProgram`.
 We then set our bind group which supplies our sampler, texture, and the 2 buffers for our uniforms.
 We set the vertex buffers to match what we declared earlier.
-Finally we set an index buffer can call `drawIndexed` which is the equivalent of calling `gl.drawElements`.
+Finally, we set an index buffer can call `drawIndexed` which is the equivalent of calling `gl.drawElements`.

-In WebGL we needed to call `gl.viewport`.
+Back in WebGL we needed to call `gl.viewport`.
 In WebGPU the pass encoder defaults to a viewport that matches the size of the attachments so unless we want a different viewport setting we don't have to set a viewport separately.

 In WebGL we called `gl.clear` to clear the canvas.
-In WebGPU we had previously set that up when creating our render pass descriptor.
+Whereas in WebGPU we had previously set that up when creating our render pass descriptor.

 ## Working Examples: